laks-narasimman/terraform-beginner-bootcamp-2023/README.md

 #### Step 1:
 Add the [aws bash script](/bin/install_aws_cli) to the [gitpod.yml](.gitpod.yml) under the before statement as like the terraform

-> note that there isthe below piece of commands for aws in the .gitpod.yml file
+> note that below piece of commands for aws in the .gitpod.yml file

 ```
 - name: aws-cli